 This breed has four common coat colors that each can appear with or without white markings:

 The sturdy Cardigan Welsh Corgi has more color varieties.
 The AKC considers it a Vulnerable Native Breed because its numbers have been declining.

 But here the differences end.
-Both breeds of Corgis are stalky but extremely athletic, often running faster and jumping higher than you might expect from stature alone.
-Interestingly, in Wales, Corgi means “dwarf dog,” but the Welsh people respected these dogs’ ability to do tricks and herd like nobody’s business.
+Both breeds of Corgis are stocky but extremely athletic, often running faster and jumping higher than you might expect from stature alone.
+Interestingly, in Wales, Corgi means “dwarf dog,” but the Welsh people respected these dogs’ ability to do tricks and herd-like nobody’s business.

 #2 Is the Corgi a fairy dog-mother?

-It is said that Flemish Weavers brought the direct ancestors of the Pembroke Welsh across the channel in the 12th Century.
-When they arrived, they saw the native Cardigan Welsh for the first time, and observed the Corgi to be an integral part of the Welsh family unit.
+It is said that Flemish Weavers brought the direct ancestors of the Pembroke Welsh across the channel in the 10th Century.
+When they arrived, they saw the native Cardigan Welsh for the first time and observed the Corgi be an integral part of the Welsh family unit.
 The Corgis herded and provided evening entertainment.